While you were in the hospital, you had a vaginal hysterectomy. Your surgeon made a cut in your vagina. Your uterus was removed through this cut.

 Your surgeon may have also used a laparoscope (a thin tube with a small camera on it) and other instruments that were inserted into your belly through several small incisions.

 Part or all of your uterus was removed.
 Your fallopian tubes or ovaries may have also been removed.
-You probably spent 1 to 2 nights in the hospital.
+You may go home on the same day as surgery, or you may spend 1 to 2 nights in the hospital.

 What to Expect at Home